 All applicants should take the aptitude portion of the Graduate Record Examination.
 Information on testing dates and locations may be obtained at ets.org or by writing to Educational Testing Service, Princeton, New Jersey 08540.
 Scores should be sent to Southern Illinois University Carbondale marked “Attention: School of Analytics, Finance, and Economics.”
 All exam scores must be received before admission.

-Evaluations of applicants by the department are based on information from the application form, GRE scores, transcripts, and other information.
+Evaluations of applicants are based on information from the application form, GRE scores, transcripts, and other information.

 Applicants not admitted to the graduate programs in economics who meet the Graduate School requirements may register for remedial courses as nondeclared students.
 Such persons may be considered for admission to the program at a later date, based on their performance in such remedial courses.
 This option is not available to international students.